Gunmen kill 25, including 12 Revolutionary Guards, in attack on Iran military parade

 The bloodshed struck a blow to security in OPEC oil producer Iran, which has been relatively stable compared with neighbouring Arab countries that have grappled with upheaval since the 2011 uprisings across the Middle East.

-The Islamic Revolutionary Guards Corp (IRGC) have been the sword and shield of Shi’ite clerical rule in Iran since its 1979 Islamic Revolution.
+The Islamic Revolutionary Guards Corp (IRGC),the most powerful and heavily armed military force in the country, have been the sword and shield of Shi’ite clerical rule in Iran since its 1979 Islamic Revolution.

-The Guards, the most powerful and heavily armed military force in the Islamic Republic, also play a big role in Iran’s regional interests in countries such as Iraq, Syria and Yemen.

-They answer to Supreme Leader Ayatollah Ali Khamenei and have a vast stake worth billions of dollars in the economy.
+The Guards play a big role in Iran’s regional interests and have a vast stake worth billions of dollars in Iran’s economy.

-A video distributed to Iranian media showed soldiers crawling as gunfire blazed towards them.
+A video distributed to Iranian media showed soldiers crawling to escape gunfire.
 One picked up a gun and scrambled to his feet as women and children fled for their lives.

 A video on state television’s website showed confused soldiers.
 Standing in front of the stand, one asked: “Where did they come from?”
 Another responded: “From behind us.”